jwaliszko/ExpressiveAnnotations/README.md

 With **declarative** programming, you write logic that expresses what you want, but not necessarily how to achieve it.
 You declare your desired results, but not the step-by-step.

-In our example it's more about metadata, e.g.
+In our example it is more about metadata, e.g.

 ```
 [RequiredIfExpression(